-What students may expect of Vanderbilt is articulated in the University's mission statement, in the catalogues of the colleges and schools, in Equal Opportunity and Sexual Orientation statements, and in the Statement of Principles found in the Faculty Manual.
+What students may expect of Vanderbilt is articulated in the University's mission statement, in the catalogues of the colleges and schools, in Equal Opportunity statement, and in the Statement of Principles found in the Faculty Manual.

 What students may expect of each other, and the principles that form the basis of what the University expects of students, are articulated in the Community Creed, Vanderbilt's social honor code.
 The Student Handbook is designed to acquaint students with the specifics of the standards expected of them as members of University community.
 The policies and regulations delineated in the handbook apply to all students enrolled at Vanderbilt.
-Please note: The University makes the handbook available to students via the World Wide Web (http://www. vanderbilt.edu/student\handbook).
-It is the student's responsibility to become aware of its contents.
-Ignorance of a policy or regulation will not be considered an excuse for failure to observe it.